developerfromjokela/sim800l-gsm-module/README.md

 Check whether the SIM is Registered, home network *return*: Truse if registered, otherwise `False`

-#### `read_and_delete_all()`
+#### `read_and_delete_all(index_id=1)`
-Read the first message
+Read the message at position 1, otherwise delete all SMS messages, regardless the type (read, unread, sent, unsent, received).
+If the message is succesfully retrieved, no deletion is done.
+(Deletion only occurs in case of retrieval error.)
+Notice that, while generally message 1 is the first to be read, it might happen that no message at position 1 is available, while other positions might still include messages; for those cases (missing message at position 1, but other messages available at other positions), the whole set of messages is deleted.
+Use `index_id=0` to delete all messages without trying to retrieve the one at position 1.
- *return*: text of the message
+ *return*: text of the read message

 #### `read_next_message(all_msg=False)`
-Read and delete messages.
-Can be repeatedly called to read messages one by one and delete them.
+Read one message and then delete it.
+This function can be repeatedly called to read all stored/received messages one by one and delete them.
-- `all_msg`: `True` if no filter is used (read and non read messages).
-Otherwise only the non read messages are returned.
+- `all_msg`: `True` if no filter is used (read and unread messages).
+Otherwise only the unread messages are returned.
  *return*: retrieved message text (string)

 #### `read_sms(index_id)`
-Read the SMS message referred to the index
+Read the SMS message referred to the index_id position
-- `index_id`: index in the SMS message list starting from 1 *return*: None if error, otherwise return a tuple including: MSISDN origin number, SMS date string, SMS time string, SMS text
+- `index_id`: index in the SMS message list starting from 1 *return*: `None` if error, otherwise return a tuple including: MSISDN origin number, SMS date string, SMS time string, SMS text

 #### `send_sms(destno, msgtext)`
 Send SMS message